ilgnefz/once_power/README-EN.md

 This software supports English, in order to be lazy so use the Chinese interface of the demo gif.

+## New features
+Custom prefix and suffix start number

 ## Language Support

 - 中文